The satisfiability threshold for random linear equations: Proof of

-Due to Fact~\ref{Fact_quiet} it suffices to prove \Thm~\ref{Cor_freezing} given that $\vy=0$.
+The proof is based on combining \Thm~\ref{Thm_SAT} with the argument from~\cite{AchlioptasMolloy}, where \Thm~\ref{Cor_freezing} was established in the special case $q=2$.
+As the solutions of $\vA x = \vy$ are translates to the homogeneous system, it suffices to prove \Thm~\ref{Cor_freezing} given that $\vy=0$.
 We will study the geometry of the set of solutions by way of the $2$-core of the random hypergraph $G(\vA)$.
 Its importance is due to the following observation.
 If a variable $x_i$ is contained in exactly one equation of the linear system, then given the values of the other variables in that equation we can always set $x_i$ such that the equation is satisfied.
 In other words, the value of $x_i$ can be expressed as a linear combination of other variables in the equation.
 Moreover, if $x_i$ is not contained in any equation, then it can be assigned any value.
 In either case we can remove $x_i$ and the equation, if there is one, containing it, and any solution of the reduced system can be extended to a set of solutions to the original system.
 Repeating this reduction leaves us with a system $\vA_*x_*=0$ where every variable is contained in at least two equations.
-The set of remaining variables {is precisely} the vertex set of the $2$-core of the hypergraph $G(\vA)$, and the remaining equations correspond precisely to the edges of the $2$-core.
+The set of remaining variables {is precisely} the vertex set of the $2$-core of the hypergraph $G(\vA)$, and the remaining equations correspond precisely to the hyperedges of the $2$-core.

 The process of reducing the system $\vA x=0$ to its $2$-core is called the {\em peeling process}.
 Since the intermediate stages of the peeling process will be important to us, we need to be a bit more formal.
 Suppose that $\pi$ is a permutation of the set $[n]$.
 Then the peeling process proceeds as follows.
 Starting from the entire linear system $\vA x=0$, at each time we check if there is a variable $x_i$ that occurs in no more than one equation.
 If so, we choose variable with the index $i$ that has the smallest value $\pi(i)$ and remove this variable $x_i$ along with the equation in which it occurs (if any).